 [former] Mount Zion Primitive Methodist Chapel, Snedshill|

 It is not yet know when the Primitive Methodists first established themselves in Snedshill.
 No P.M. meeting place appears in the 1851 Religious Census but there was a congregation in existence by 1866 and reference to a building used as a chapel is mentioned as existing "for some time past" in the later lease (below).
 A Primitive Methodist chapel appears on the 1882 Ordnance Survey map.
 On 31 August 1883 a lease was granted to the Primitive Methodist trustees by the Lord Stafford for 35 years at an annual rent of 5 shillings, backdated to 29 September 1882.
 The trustees bought a new harmonium in 1902.
 The congregation was still meeting there in 1909 but, due to mining subsidence, the chapel had to close.
-Permission was granted to sell the materials of the chapel in April 1912 and the chapel was subsequently demolished.
+Permission was granted to sell the materials of the chapel on 18th April 1912 and the chapel was subsequently demolished.

 Grid ref: SJ 702104